 When contemplating acquisition or sale, we will provide essential advice and assistance throughout the process, and make sure that you achieve the best possible tax outcomes from your deal.

-The arena of acquisitions and disposals is one to which taxation planning is inextricably connected.
-Badly managed tax can make a transaction simply unaffordable, either in absolute terms or in cashflow terms, while tax managed well can close a commercial gap between the buyer and the seller.
+Taxation planning plays a crucial role in the arena of acquisitions and disposals.
+Badly managed tax can make a transaction simply unaffordable, either in absolute terms or in cashflow terms.
+Whereas tax managed well can close a commercial gap between the buyer and the seller.
 Early advice and assistance is essential to plan your approach to the target event and maximise your chances of the best outcome.

 “We follow a simple principle laid out by our founders: It’s not about keeping up.
 It’s about staying ahead.”

 It’s our job to clear the way so you can focus on what inspired you to go into business in the first place.

 Find out more about how Harold Sharp works, and how we can help you.